kallesi/PPTTranslate/README.md

 `pip install zipfile openpyxl`

 Simply clone this repository or download it in a zip. `main.py` will contain some general instructions on how to get started with the tool.

----

-### Known Issues

-- Only works up to 10 slides long.
-This is a simple for loop indexing issue.
-Shouldn't take too long to fix.

-### Feature Requests

-- External translation API - relatively easy.
-I currently don't need this feature so feel free to clone it, or submit a request.